 5. Hospederia de los Parajes – Rioja

-Rioja is full of great hotels, but we can assure you that Hospederia de Los Parajes is a serious cut above the rest.
+Rioja is full of great hotels, but we can assure you that Hospederia de Los Parajes is seriously cut above the rest.
 A sophisticated boutique address at the heart of Laguardia, Hospederia de Los Parajes is friendly, inviting, and refined all at the same time.
-The building is a renovated historic palace, sympathetically restored to maintain a balance between the contemporary and historic.
+The building is a renovated historic palace, sympathetically restored to balance the contemporary and historic.
 In particular, we love the glass-roofed central courtyard.
 The original building’s ancient stones are combined with the modern structure to create a charming, welcoming space centered on a delightful fireplace.

 The bright and elegant communal spaces complement 18 spacious, airy rooms, some of which face the courtyard.
 Indeed, relaxation is the name of the game at this hotel; chill on the terrace with a glass of wine in tow or explore the surrounding Rioja Alavesa region.
 And what a culinary treat you have in-store, for Hospederia de Los Parajes boasts two excellent restaurants, Los Parajes and Las Duelas.
 There’s also an inviting basement spa and wellness center that features a Turkish bath, an ice fountain, various water treatments, and a wide range of massages.
 When in Rome!